baaivision/GeoDream/README.md

 Qualitative comparison with baselines.
 Back views are highlighted with <b style="color: rgb(255, 0, 0);">**red rectangles**</b> for distinct observation of multiple faces.

 ## News
+**[1/5/2024]**
+Add support for GeoDream extension of [ThreeStudio](https://github.com/threestudio-project/threestudio).
+The extension implementation can be found <a href="https://github.com/baaivision/GeoDream/tree/threestudio">at the threestudio branch</a>.

 **[12/20/2023]**
 Add support for [Stable-Zero123](https://stability.ai/news/stable-zero123-3d-generation).
 Follow the instructions [here](#predict-source-views-driven-by-a-given-reference-view-with-a-prompt) to give it a try.